websight-io/docs/docs/docs/developers/setup/index.md

 ## Instance overview

-After login you will be redirected to the Spaces list.
+After login, you will be redirected to the Spaces list.
 In WebSight CMS content is organized in Spaces.
-More details in the next sections.
+More details are in the next sections.
-On the list you can see the Space created with use of the generated application and delivered in the ‘content’ module containing initial project content.
+On the list, you can see the Space created with the use of the generated application and delivered in the ‘content’ module containing initial project content.

 [http://localhost:8080/apps/websight/index.html/content::spaces](http://localhost:8080/apps/websight/index.html/content::spaces )
 ![WebSight CMS - Spaces](img04.png)

 After clicking on the space name Pages dashboard is open with 1 page delivered in initial content.
-You can manage your pages here and navigate to Assets dashboard (to manage assets) or open Pages editor to edit page content.
+You can manage your pages here and navigate to the Assets dashboard (to manage assets) or open the Page editor to edit page content.

 [http://localhost:8080/apps/websight/index.html/content/example-project/pages](http://localhost:8080/apps/websight/index.html/content/example-project/pages)
 ![WebSight CMS - Pages](img05.png)

-In the Right top corner there is the Admin tools menu with links for administration tools.
-See also tools overview at tools page:
+In the Right top corner, there is the Admin tools menu with links for administration tools.
+Administrator dashboard can be accessed using the following link:

 [http://localhost:8080/apps/admin](http://localhost:8080/apps/admin)
 ![WebSight CMS - Tools](img06.png)